verafes/jottify-node-express-app/README.md

 **Objective**: Build a full-stack Story App where users can sign up, log in, and create personal stories (diary, travel, fictional, learning stories or any topic) with support for image uploads, story metadata (date, tags), and features like search, filtering by date, pinning favorites, and editing/deleting stories.

+The Jottify Story App is accessible online at: [APP DEPLOY](https://jottify-node-express-app.onrender.com/)

 ## 🚀 Features

 - User Registration and Login (JWT-based authentication)